Ehlers-Danlos Syndrome: Does massage and physical therapy help?

 “Because our joints are so loose, our muscles are much tighter than the average person’s,” she said.
 “Tension is released too much, we become unstable.”

-She cautioned that massage therapists and physical therapists should be careful not to take joints to their end range where subluxation or dislocation is possible.
+She cautioned that massage and physical therapists should be careful not to take joints to their end range where subluxation or dislocation is possible.
 High pain levels and over-excited nervous systems are hallmarks of all subtypes of EDS.

 DeNeve said that these patients tend to suffer from high levels of depression and anxiety.
+“Gentle, compassionate touch can help alleviate symptoms of all of those problems,” she said.

-Are there massage techniques used for EDS patients?
+Massage techniques for EDS patients?

-This approach is non-painful as it uses light to moderate pressure over the targeted area for several minutes.
-It’s believed that the same nerve that innervates the joint and muscles, also provides input to and from the skin.
+DeNeve recommends dermoneuromodulation (DNM) for her patients.
+As the name suggests, “dermoneuromodulation” means using the skin and nerves to create change.
+She said that this approach is non-painful as it uses light to moderate pressure over the targeted area for several minutes.
+DNM theorizes that the same nerve that innervates the joint and muscles also provides input to and from the skin.
+Once a tender area has been located, the therapist applies a light stretch to the skin to provide relief.

 Haddow also uses a lighter touch with his patients.
-His reasons for this are three-fold: his patients prefer it, it allows him to preserve his own body while working, and it helps!
+His reasons for this are: His patients prefer it, it allows him to preserve his own body while working, and it helps.
+Depending on a patient’s unique response, he may be completely hands-on or use mixed modalities to treat his patients.

-Haddow sums up his approach to treatment quite simply.
+“Some of my treatment sessions may be minimally or majorly hands-on depending on pain at that time and whether that individual’s pain responds to manual work,” he said.
 “Generally, I’ve found a mix of remedial exercises to be helpful on days of high tolerance while manual work seems to be helpful to gradually challenge and down-regulate sensitivity on days of low tolerance.”

 Manual therapy and massage are mostly safe for patients with EDS.
 However, there’s no one-size-fits-all approach.